xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 1. Select the asset you want to export (Armature with child or Mesh)
 2. Set the Export type property on "Export recursive"
 3. check ExportAsAlembic
+We must be sure that the animation was played at least once for bake cache.
+You can also use the command "bpy.ops.ptcache.bake_all()
+" for bake the physics
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocAlembic.jpg">

 # Marterial